 ABOUT LUNG CANCER

-The more you know about lung cancer, the more prepared you’ll be to start a conversation with your loved one.
+The more you know about lung cancer, the more prepared you’ll be to start a conversation with your doctor or with your loved one.
 Learning about lung cancer can help you better understand the disease, risk factors, and what you can do to help a friend or family member take control of their health.
 Early detection can make all the difference.

 What is lung cancer?